dobin/yookiterm-challenges/challenge12/challenge12.md

 ## Introduction

-We will create a functional exploit for a 64 bit program with a stack overflow vulnerability using pwntools.
+We will create a functional exploit for a64 bit program with a stack overflow vulnerability, nearly identical with challenge11.
+But this time we use pwntools Python library, and GEF GDB plugin to make the whole process easier.

-## Goal

-* Implement a fully working exploit for x64 bit
-* Learn about pwntools
-* Learn about GEF

-## Challenge Source
+### Source

 * Source directory: `~/challenges/challenge12/`
 * Source files: [challenge12](https://github.com/dobin/yookiterm-challenges-files/tree/master/challenge12)